How George Michael Transformed Pop Music

 Michael’s meticulous work rate and fluctuating health—he was rushed to a Vienna hospital in 2011 with pneumonia and upon release he thanked the doctors who spent “three weeks basically keeping [him] alive”—meant that his only releases after Patience were occasional singles and the live collection Symphonica, which chronicled his 2011-12 tour where he fronted an orchestra.
 His legacy still loomed large, though.
 This year’s Key & Peele buddy comedy Keanu hinged on a deep appreciation of his catalog.
 “Last Christmas” is one of the premier entrants in the new Yuletide canon.
 And his 2011 appearance alongside James Corden on the UK telethon Comic Relief essentially launched “Carpool Karaoke,” which this year made the leap from Late Late Show segment to standalone show.

-The sterling combination of Michael’s voice and his deep respect for pop as not just an art form, but as a way to bring people up together, created songs that will be sung along with, cried to, and used in romance’s fluctuating times.
+The sterling combination of Michael’s voice and his deep respect for pop as not just an art form, but as a way to bring people up together, created songs that will be sung along with, cried to and used in romance’s fluctuating times.
 People will still be singing along with his biggest hits long after Michael’s too-early death.

 His “Freedom ’90” exhortation that he’d “really, really, really love to stick around” will just have a bittersweet aftertaste now.